FergusJPWalsh/Master-of-Data-Science/README.md

-# Master-of-Data-Science
+# Master of Data Science
-Code uploaded as part of Master of Data Science course (2020-2021)
+A selection of code and reports submitted as part of the Master of Data Science course (2020-2021).

 ## Digital Humanities: Practice and Theory
 Notebook.ipynb and DHPT Essay.pdf